Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Related Work

 \section{Related Work}

-\textbf{Sim-to-Real Transfer.} Transferring RL policies from simulation to reality is challenging due to the domain mismatch between the two domains.
-To this end, the previous study hinges on domain randomization, which trains the policy under a wide range of environmental parameters and sensor noises \cite{s2rsurvey,chebotar2019closing,randomization1}.
+\textbf{Sim-to-Real Transfer.} Transferring RL policies from simulation to reality is challenging due to the domain mismatch.
+To this end, the previous study hinges on domain randomization, which trains the policy under a wide range of environmental parameters and sensor noises \cite{s2rsurvey,chebotar2019closing,randomization1,handa2023dextreme,andrychowicz2020learning}.
 However, domain randomization typically sacrifices the optimality for robustness, leading to an over-conservative policy \cite{randomization2}.
-In addition, domain randomization cannot handle the more challenging setting where the simulator contains privileged knowledge that is unavailable in the real world.
-To address this problem, policy distillation methods \cite{ETH_sci_1,rma, ETH_sci_2} perform privilege distillation by first learning a teacher policy with access to the privileged knowledge, and then using the historical trajectories as inputs to distill a student policy through supervised training.
-However, policy distillation is sample inefficient and cannot bridge the knowledge gap effectively.
-An alternative distillation method gradually drops privileged knowledge \cite{Suphx}, while it still sacrifices optimality for better generalization and cannot fully leverage historical knowledge.
-In contrast, our method distill privileged knowledge in a single stage, resulting in better utilization of historical information.
+To address this problem, various works perform privilege distillation by teacher-student learning \cite{ETH_sci_1,rma,agarwallegged,chen2020learning,wu2023learning}, teacher demonstration exploration \cite{walsman2023impossibly,nguyen2022leveraging,weihs2021bridging,Shenfeld2023TGRLAA} and teacher policy progressive imitation \cite{fu2023deep,warrington2021robust}.
+However, these methods are sample inefficient due to the requirement of training an additional teacher policy.
+Aside from privileged policy, recent works exploit the privileged information by introducing privileged critic \cite{nahrendra2023dreamwaq,wu2023learninggaits,pinto2017asymmetric} or privileged world models \cite{Lambrechts2023InformedPL,hu2024privileged}.
+An alternative method gradually drops privileged knowledge \cite{Suphx}.
+Nevertheless, these methods are limited to fully leveraging historical knowledge for better generalization.
+Different from the above approaches, our method learns a privileged representation via informative historical trajectories from the IB perspective, resulting in better utilization of historical information.

-\textbf{Contrastive Representation.} Contrastive representation learning is a class of methods that learn a representation that obeys similarity constraints in a dataset typically organized by similar and dissimilar pairs \cite{reprerl_1,reprerl_2,aug}.
-Contrastive learning has been recently used in RL as auxiliary tasks to improve sample efficiency. \citet{curl} combines data augmentation \cite{yarats2021image} and contrastive loss for image-based RL.
-Other methods also use contrastive learning to extract dynamics-relevant \cite{infomax-2020,qiu2022contrastive}, temporal consistent \cite{sermanet2018time} or goal-conditional \cite{eysenbach2020goal} information, thereby obtaining a stable and task-relevant representation.
-In our use case, we select similar pairs by the privileged knowledge obtained and its corresponding trajectory history.
-Furthermore, we aim to distill the privileged knowledge in a representation space without negative sampling.
-We highlight that we propose the first representation learning method that learns a privilege representation for policy generalization.

 \textbf{Information Bottleneck for RL.} The IB principle \cite{IB,DIB-2015} was initially proposed to trade off the accuracy and complexity of the representation in supervised learning.
 Specifically, IB maximizes the MI between representation and targets to extract useful features, while also compressing the irrelevant information by limiting the MI between representation and raw inputs \cite{DIB-2017,DIB-2019}.
 Recently, IB has been employed in RL to acquire a compact and robust representation.
 For example, \citet{dribo} takes advantage of IB to learn task-relevant representation via a multi-view augmentation.
 Other methods \cite{CB-2019,dynamicIB,DB} maximize the MI between representation and dynamics or value function, and restrict the information to encourage the encoder to extract only the task-relevant information.
 Unlike the previous works that neither tackle the policy generalization problem nor utilize historical information, HIB derives a novel objective based on IB, which aims to learn a robust representation of privileged knowledge from history while simultaneously removing redundant decision-irrelevant information.